GreatAttractorStudios/NLAI/README.md

 ## Getting Started

-1. Open the NLAI Editor via `Window > NLAI Editor`.
+1. Open the NLNPC Editor via `Window > NLNPC Editor`.
-2. Create and/or assign an `NLAISettings` asset.
+2. Create and/or assign an `NLNPCSettings` asset.
 3. Add `IAction` and `ISense` components to a GameObject prefab.
 4. Optionally, assign that prefab to the "Context Prefab" field in the editor.
 5. Describe the desired behavior and click "Generate Behavior Tree".